Imports

 lib <- folder._

-Additionally, you can add a "_.fat" file (or "_" file) inside a folder to override the dot-underscore import behavior.
+Please note: only files immediately inside the folder are included using the above syntax.
+To include files from subfolders, explicitly mention them.
+Additionally, a "_.fat" file (or "_" file) inside a folder can override the dot-underscore import behavior.

 Element access